 Monthly Housing Plan Task Team meetings were open to the public and noticed on the town website.
 The first Community Forum on the housing plan was held on March 2, 2021.
 The second Community Forum on the housing plan was held June 3 and attendees were polled on their support for the goals and strategies presented here.
-Describe adoption process dates and outcomes.
+The Washington Housing Commission presented a draft Housing Plan to the Washington Planning Commission (PC) at a public hearing on October 6, 2021 and the PC determined that the draft Housing Plan was consistent with the town's Plan of Conservation & Development.
+The Housing Commission then presented the Housing Plan to the Board of Selectmen at their October 28th meeting and the Plan was officially adopted.